DavidCarMor/EWB/Tutorials/README.md

 Despite these simulations being initiated with the same water level, we can observe steeper changes in the water levels of the second curve.

 ## 4. Exporting data
 It is possible to export the simulation results to a local machine.
-Nevertheless, it is suggested to turn the timetable object that stores the output data from the model into a table object before exporting the results to a local machine.
+Nevertheless, the user is suggested to turn the timetable object that stores the output data into a table object before exporting the results to a local machine.

     output_table = timetable2table(output_data); % Changing the format of the object
     writetable(output_table,'./results_test1.csv') % './' saves the file in your current working directory